Unveiling Light Bulb Lingo: What Electricians Actually Call Them

 FAQ Section:

-Can I utilize light bulbs with LEDs in an installation that needs incandescent bulbs?
+Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?

-The LED bulb is the most energy efficient and longest-lasting type of bulb.
+Which is the best energy efficient type of bulb?

-When should I change my light bulbs?
+When should I change my bulbs for light?